-Higginsville Greater - Open Pits
+Higginsville Central - Open Pits

-As all the Higginsville Central open pit operations are relatively small and planned for contract mining, there are no specific Capital Costs associated with each deposit/open pit.
+As all the Higginsville Central open pit operations are relatively small and planned for contract mining, there are no specific capital costs associated with each deposit/open pit.

 Karora has established open pit (contract mining) operations at Higginsville and therefore has a good understanding of its costs and has a functioning cost management system.

-Each open pit used/assumed the typical mining contract rates as they are all located a fair distance away from the Higginsville area and plant, however, significantly higher ore transportation costs were added to each planned open pit operation, dependant on its location and distance from the Higginsville processing plant.
+Each open pit used/assumed the typical mining contract rates as they are all located in the same area and have reasonably similar rock and ore properties.
+The contract mining rates used to calculate the mining costs are currently used at Pioneer, see Table 27.